Speed square

-A speed square, also called a rafter square, rafter angle square, and triangle square, is a multi-purpose triangular carpenters' tool use for marking out.
-Its functions include many of those of a combination square, try square, and framing square.
+A Speed Square, also generically called a rafter square, rafter angle square, and triangle square, is a multi-purpose triangular carpenters' tool used for marking out.
+Its functions encompass many of those offered by combination squares, try squares, and framing squares.
 Carpenters use it to make basic measurements and mark lines on dimensional lumber, and as a saw guide for short 45 and 90 degree cuts.

-The term "speed square" is a genericised trademark based on those owned by Swanson Tool Company which first manufactured and sold the tool.
+"Speed Square" is a registered trademark of the Swanson Tool Company.

 History

-Albert J. Swanson invented the A Speed Square in 1925 as a carpenter's layout tool.
-He later founded Swanson Tool Company to produce it.
-Today, Swanson Tool Company still manufactures and distributes the Speed Square and other carpentry tools from its headquarters in Frankfort, Illinois.
+Albert J. Swanson invented the "A" Speed Square in 1925 as a carpenter's layout tool.
+He later founded the Swanson Tool Company to mass produce his invention.
+Today, the Swanson Tool Company still manufactures and distributes the Speed Square and other carpentry tools from its headquarters in Frankfort, Illinois.

 Design

-Speed squares are manufactured from a variety of materials such as aluminum, steel, and composites such as HDPE.
-They are also made in several sizes, including 7-inch, 8-inch, 25-cm and 12-inch sizes.
+The Speed Square is manufactured from a variety of materials such as aluminum, steel, and composites such as HDPE.
+They are also made in several sizes such as 4, 6, 7, 8 and 12 in, and 250 mm.

 Embedded degree gradations on the tool eliminate the need for trigonometric calculations and allow for lines to be more easily made.

-The tool is an isosceles right triangle with a ruler on one equal side and a fence on the other.
+The Speed Square tool is an isosceles right triangle with a ruler on one equal side and a fence on the other.
 It is marked with the word Pivot at the right angle point and displays Degrees on its hypotenuse, Common and Hip/Val markings on its midsection.